testing-library/native-testing-library-docs/docs/api-render.md

 ### `baseElement`

 This is the root element of your render result.
-By default, this is what all of your queries will be run on, and you could also use it to do any custom searching logic you wanted to.
-For instance, we highly discourage you and your team do so, but this is a valid `ReactTestRenderer` instance and any methods from that library will work on this property.
+By default, this is what all of your queries will be run on, and you could also use it to do any custom searching logic you wanted to..

 ### `debug`

-This method is a shortcut for `console.log(prettyPrint(baseElement))`.
+This method is a shortcut for `console.log(prettyPrint(container.toJSON()))`.

 ```javascript
 import { render } from 'native-testing-library';